shiraji/kenkenpa/README.md

 This is alpha version.
 I will change interface whenever I think it necessary.

-Also, until it became beta, I will change commit history.
+Also, until it becames beta, I will change commit history.

 # What is Ken-Ken-Pa?